Curriculum

 To focus your studies in real estate at Columbia Business School, students should take Real Estate Finance plus at least three additional courses (9 credits worth) from the following group of recommended real estate electives.

 Real Estate Finance, offered every term, is the gateway course into the Real Estate Program.
 A blend of finance theory as applicable to real estate and practical skills of project analysis, this course is essential for all students who wish to take further coursework in real estate.
-As of fall 2012, the division offers students the option to take an exemption exam.
+The division offers students the option to take an exemption exam for Real Estate Finance.

 Additional courses in real estate, along with their requisites, are listed below.
 Since these courses are only offered in a particular term, students are advised to carefully plan their schedules.